isomerpages/moe-riversidesec2/_co-curriculum/MOE Sexuality Education.md

 <p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>·&nbsp;&nbsp;&nbsp;&nbsp; recognise the importance of self-respect and
+<p>·&nbsp;recognise the importance of self-respect and respect for others
-respect for others in relating to members of the opposite sex</p>
+in relating to members of the opposite sex
-<p>·&nbsp;&nbsp;&nbsp;&nbsp; recognise one’s vulnerability to risky situations
+<br>· recognise one’s vulnerability to risky situations and the importance
-and the importance of exercising discretion to reduce risks and avoid negative consequences, both offline and online</p>
+of exercising discretion to reduce risks and avoid negative consequences, both offline and online</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Term 2 Week 7</p>